Mont-Tremblant National Park

 Mont-Tremblant National Park (Parc national du Mont-Tremblant, /fr/) is a provincial park in Canada located north of the town of Mont-Tremblant, and the village of Saint-Donat and Saint-Côme, in the administrative regions of Laurentides and Lanaudière, in Quebec, in Canada.

 It is Quebec's oldest provincial park and its fourth largest after Kuururjuaq National Park.
 It takes its name from Mont Tremblant.
 Several summer and winter activities include cross-country skiing, snowshoeing, short and long hiking hut, canoe lake and river kayaking, mountain biking, backcountry camping and swimming in lakes, such as Lake Lauzon clear water.
 The park is managed by the Quebec government and its Société des établissements de plein air du Québec (SÉPAQ).
+In 2023, it was designated a dark-sky preserve park.